Walusus/GradientPG/_i18n/en/o-nas.md

 Before joining our community, we invite you to read the current [statute](/en/statute) (available only in Polish).

 ## Members of the Board
- - Bartłomiej Borzyszkowski (President),
+ - Marcin Walkowski (President),
- - Daniel Mątwicki,
+ - Jakub Dębski,
- - Jan Pliszka,
+ - Franciszek Górski,
- - Hubert Skrzypczak,
+ - Dawid Krefta,
- - Marcin Świniarski.
+ - Bazyli Polednia.

 ## Supervisors
  - Adam Brzeski MSc,